 Once you receive an online invoice, you can import it into your accounting software.
 You can also scan and upload paper invoices into the software so that all your bills are in the same place.

 When possible, set up online payments for your regular vendors.
 You will need information like the account number, contact information, and amount owed.
 With online billing, you can manage payments from your phone or computer.
 You don’t have to worry about hand-writing checks or buying postage.

 2. Standardize your accounts payable workflow process

 Repetition is key to an efficient accounts payable process.
-Set up a standardized system for managing invoices from the time you receive a bill to when you pay it.
+Set up a standardized system for managing invoices from when you receive a bill to when you pay it.

 Keep your invoices in a central location where you can easily locate them.
 Order the invoices by priority and date.
 For example, organize bills by the closest due dates to the due dates furthest away.

 Use an accounts payable aging report to manage invoice due dates.
 An AP aging report helps you see which vendor payments are past their due dates.

 An AP aging report lists vendors on the left side.
 The following columns show how old invoice amounts are from left to right.
 They are labeled “current,” “past due 1-30 days,” “past due 31-60 days,” and so on.
 The total amounts for each row are listed in the last column.